 The biggest financial concern for many investors is whether they’ll be able to save enough for retirement.
 Only 18% of workers reported feeling “very confident” they will have enough money to live comfortably in retirement, according to the 2014 Retirement Confidence Survey by the Employee Benefit Research Institute.1

 Investors typically address this concern by cutting their household expenses to boost savings or by adjusting their investment strategy for higher potential returns.
 Those efforts are valuable, but another aspect of your financial strategy can also have a big impact on your ability to save: the institutions and tools you use to manage your money.

-Instead of treating checking accounts, emergency funds, 401(k)s, IRAs, and brokerage accounts as separate tools, take a comprehensive look at how you manage your day-to-day finances with your longer-term savings and investing goals.
+Instead of treating checking accounts, emergency funds, 401(k)s, IRAs, and brokerage accounts as separate financial entities, take a comprehensive look at how you manage your day-to-day finances with your longer-term savings and investing goals.
 A few small changes—such as consolidating accounts and reducing the fees you pay each month—can free up additional cash and help build your retirement savings.

 “These moves are very simple, but they’re often overlooked,” says William “Sam” McLimans, senior vice president of cash management at Fidelity.
 “And over time, they can amount to significant savings.”

-Of course, acquiring the right savings habits (saving more, working longer, maintaining an appropriate asset mix, maintaining appropriate health and disability insurance, etc.) is the first and most important order of business.
+Of course, acquiring the right saving habits (saving more, working longer, maintaining an appropriate asset mix, maintaining appropriate health and disability insurance, etc.) is the first and most important order of business.
 However, once this is under control, consider these four cash management techniques to boost your retirement savings:

-4. Consolidate accounts with one institution
+1. Consolidate accounts with one institution.

 If you find a financial services institution that offers the mix of products and services you need with low or no fees, consider consolidating your accounts with that provider.
 Having your checking, brokerage, and retirement accounts all in one place can make it easier to set up automated transfers between accounts.